pearcej/cppds/_sources/AlgorithmAnalysis/BigONotation.rst

 the constant 1005 seems to be the dominant part of the function.
 However, as *n* gets larger, the :math:`n^{2}` term becomes the most important.
-In fact, when *n* is really large, the other two terms become insignificant in the role that they play in determining the final result.
+In fact, when *n* is really large, the other two terms become insignificant in the role that they play in determining the number of steps needed.
 Again, to approximate :math:`T(n)` as *n* gets large, we can ignore the other terms and focus on :math:`5n^{2}`.
 In addition, the coefficient :math:`5` becomes insignificant as *n* gets large.
 We would say then that the function :math:`T(n)` has an order of